Help to Buy is a government scheme that’s available to you if you’re a first-time buyer who requires help when buying your first home.

 1. Help to Buy Equity Loan

 Consists of a low-interest loan towards your 5% deposit.
 It’s only available on new-build properties from a registered Help to Buy builder.
-The property must have a purchase price of up to £600,000 in England (and £300,000 in Wales).
+The property must have a purchase price of up to £407,400 in East of England (and £300,000 in Wales).
 It must be the only home you own, it cannot be sub-let.

 You will need to have a mortgage that is 75% of the purchase price (55% in London), and the government will lend you up to 20% (40% in London) of the purchase price as an equity loan.